nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 db_password: clarus1234
 ```

-- Next, create variables for playbook under `db_server.yml`
+- Next, create variables for the playbook under `db_server.yml`

 ```yml
 hostname: cw_db_server
 ```

-- Next, create variables for playbook under `web_server.yml`
+- Next, create variables for the playbook under `web_server.yml`

 ```yml
 hostname: cw_web_server
 ```

-- We can run our tasks with using ``ìnclude_tasks`` module in ansible. `Ìnclude_tasks` includes a file with a list of tasks to be executed in the current playbook.
+- We can run our tasks using ``ìnclude_tasks`` module in Ansible. `Ìnclude_tasks` includes a file with a list of tasks to be executed in the current playbook.
 So, now we will use two yml files to list our tasks.

 - Create a directory `tasks` under the ```ansible-lesson``` directory.